 Show students how to plan around study abroad with the tools they're already using.
 They'll be more likely to work it into their schedule even with conflicting academic pressure.

-These recommendations could help, but I saw an opportunity for a new type of search tool that would support students in searching for programs based on meaningful criteria, and easily compare program in a way that isn't possible on the current site.
+These recommendations are a starting point for guiding students through the search process, but I saw an opportunity for a new type of search tool that would support students in searching for programs based on meaningful criteria, and easily compare program in a way that isn't possible on the current site.

 Rationale - Get students invested in their exploration process by letting them define what kind of study abroad experience they want